-(i) Long-term disability and health and welfare benefits:
+(i) Long-term disability and employee life and health benefits:

 The Trust is a multiple employer plan, with the Authority's assets and liabilities being segregated with respect to all benefits.
 Accordingly, the Authority's net trust liabilities are reflected in these financial statements.